 Depreciation is recognized in the statement of comprehensive income on a straight-line basis to write down the cost of each asset, to their residual values over the estimated useful lives of each part of an item of property and equipment.
-Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is derecognized.
+Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is derecognized and the date the asset is classified as held for sale in accordance with IFRS 5.